Jump To Section

 - French onion soup.
 This hot soup is a bistro classic: brown onions caramelized in butter, then simmered in broth.
 What makes this soup so famous is the final step: creating a cheesy crust by broiling each soup bowl in the oven topped with toasted baguette and gruyere.

 - Foie gras.
 French for fatty liver, foie gras is tenderized goose liver served most often in a pâté.
 It is a rich and buttery delicacy served as an appetizer, usually spread on a baguette.

 - Chocolate mousse.
 Chocolate mousse is a staple on any French dessert table.
 It is a smooth and creamy blend of chocolate, eggs, and heavy cream.
 Try Chef Dominique Ansel’s chocolate mousse recipe here.

 - French lentils.
 These legumes are grown in central France.
 French lentils are prepared by boiling the lentils with fresh carrots and garlic, and herbs.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Dominique Ansel, Chef Thomas Keller, Gordon Ramsay, Alice Waters, and more.